germancin/spacerlogage/README.md

 # spacerlogage
-sell your space per pound.
+sell the space of your logage per pound.